 Resilience is the ability to ‘bounce back’ from life’s difficulties.
 For many young people it is vital to help them develop resilience strategies that promote well-being and develop coping mechanisms.
 Many resilient teenagers are seen as resourceful and are emotionally and mentally balanced.

-Andrew Fuller is a clinical psychologist and Generation Next speaker, he describes resilience as “the happy knack of being able to bungy jump through the pitfalls of life – to rise above adversity and obstacles.”
+Andrew Fuller is a clinical psychologist and chairperson of the Mental Health & Wellbeing of Young People not-for-proft educational seminars by Generation Next.
+He describes resilience as “the happy knack of being able to bungy jump through the pitfalls of life – to rise above adversity and obstacles.”